 His internal environmental compensators were obviously malfunctioning.
 "Lower the temperature and scrub out the gases from the lava as much as possible without overloading the system.
 And increase the lights by fifty percent."
-Not only was his vision blurred by fluid, not only did he seem to be missing the datascreen that generally superimposed over his sight, but his vision couldn't even pierce the usual gloom of the base.
+Not only was his vision blurred by fluid, not only was he missing the datascreen that generally superimposed over his sight, but his vision couldn't even pierce the usual gloom of the base.
 The brighter lights hurt his optics, but the choice seemed to be a bit more pain or the risk of tripping in the dark.

 He tried to key in an internal diagnostic, but that system wasn't working either.
 He couldn't properly assess his damages, only feel them.
 Most of it was pounding - a pounding in his head and a pounding in his chest, though the latter felt more like an overworked pump than serious damage.
 It was one of the two systems he could feel within himself - the other was a ventilator, and that felt like it was full of smoke.
 The rest of him felt like it was a bag full of semi-solid rubber.
 It was a distinctly unpleasant feeling.